pugong2019/bkms_for_llm_agent/llm_agent_bkms.md

     ASSERT_EQ(12, call_i32_add(20, -8))    << "Addition of mixed-sign integers failed";
 }
 ```
-### 3. Use command to do the repeatedly input
+### 3. Use command to replace the repeatedly same input
-When you need to repeatedly input content more than three times.
+When you need to repeatedly input content more than two times.

 ### 4. Multiple Agents Context Sharing
 Multiple agents don't share context - they interact with each other through file storage.